TitaniumSigny/ObsidianOrb/README.txt

 -----

 This is a project made as part of a Codecademy course, the "Mixed Messages" excercise.
-It is to be sort of like a virtual magic eight ball -- a orb made of pure ether that summons messages from the swirling mists of cyberspace.
+It is to be sort of like a virtual magic eight ball -- an orb made of pure ether that summons messages from the swirling mists of cyberspace.

 Requirements
 ------------